Zy75/baselines/readmeZy.md

 Changed Reacher max tsteps to 80 in gym env __init__ file.

 Replace reacher.py of gym mujoco env with this repo's.

+11/3
+python3 test.py to visualize.

+best model in completed_model/